msr-ds3/nyctaxi/README.md

 ### Driver-based
 * Driver based descriptive plotting (distributions of distance, time, fare, etc, by number of drivers) are [here](https://github.com/msr-ds3/nyctaxi/blob/master/exploratory_analysis/Drivers_Descriptives.R)
+* Visualize shifts by plotting pickup and dropoff times for 100 random drivers over the course of a week and by seeing active hours, first and last time seen, and more, using [this R script](https://github.com/msr-ds3/nyctaxi/blob/master/exploratory_analysis/identifying_shifts.R).

 ## Other work
 ###De-anonymization